visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 **Image source**
 text field in the
 **Image annotation interface**
-, shown in
+, shown in :numref:`Figure %s <fig-annotationobjectinterface_image>`.
-.
 Note that since image annotations are incorporated into a visualization inside of VisIt's viewer component, the image file must be located on the same computer that runs the viewer.

 After selecting an image file, you can position its lower left coordinate in the visualization window.
 The lower left corner of the visualization window is the origin (0,0) and the upper right corner of the visualization window is (1,1).